-US politicians in bid to end shutdown
+US Senate struggles to end budget deadlock

 This is the first time a government shutdown has happened while one party, the Republicans, controls both Congress and the White House.

-The vote on Friday was 50-49, falling far short of the 60 needed to advance the bill.
-With a 51-seat majority in the Senate, the Republicans do not have enough votes to pass the bill without some support from the Democrats.
+Friday's vote fell 50-49, far short of the 60 needed to advance the bill.

+Democrats have demanded protection from deportation of more than 700,000 undocumented immigrants who entered the US as children.

+"I hope it is just a matter of hours or days.
+But we need to have a substantive answer, and the only person who can lead us to that is President Trump.
+This is his shutdown," Democratic Senator Dick Durbin told the CBS network.

-They want funding for border security - including the border wall - and immigration reforms, as well as increased military spending.
+Republicans want funding for border security - including the border wall - and immigration reforms, as well as increased military spending.

-The Democrats have demanded protection from deportation of more than 700,000 undocumented immigrants who entered the US as children.

-The Republicans added a sweetener in the form of a six-year extension to a health insurance programme for children in lower-income families.
-But Democrats want this programme extended permanently.

-Mr Trump accused the Democrats of being "far more concerned with illegal immigrants than they are with our great military or safety at our dangerous southern border".

 What is a government shutdown?